SankethBK/diaryvault/README.md

 ### Documentation

-The entire project is structured in [this way](https://resocoder.com/2019/08/27/flutter-tdd-clean-architecture-course-1-explanation-project-structure/)
+The entire project is structured in [this way](https://resocoder.com/2019/08/27/flutter-tdd-clean-architecture-course-1-explanation-project-structure/):

 <img src="https://i0.wp.com/resocoder.com/wp-content/uploads/2019/08/Clean-Architecture-Flutter-Diagram.png?w=556&ssl=1" height="500px">

-The [features](lib/features) carries a folder for each of the major features.
+The [`features directory`](lib/features) carries a folder for each of the major features.

 These are the major features as of now: